SystemsApproach/sdn/uses.rst

 of compute virtualization, and was very much enabled by it.
 Compute virtualization made manual server provisioning a thing of the past, and exposed the manual and time-consuming processes of network configuration as the "long pole" in delivering a cloud service.
+Virtual machine migration, which enabled running VMs to move from one network location to another (taking their IP addresses with them), further exposed the limitations of manual network configuration.
 This need to automate network provisioning was first recognized by large cloud providers but eventually became mainstream in enterprises.